EasyJet founder moves to block executive pay deal

 The company believes the payout is justified as the airline performed well in 2011.
 Late last year easyJet paid its first dividend after full-year profit rose by one third.

-Executive pay has been under the spotlight since British banks Royal Bank of Scotland (RBS.L) and Lloyds (LLOY.L) were bailed out with taxpayers' money in 2008.
+Executive pay has been under the spotlight since British banks Royal Bank of Scotland and Lloyds were bailed out with taxpayers' money in 2008.

 The chief executive of RBS on Sunday waived a bonus worth almost 1 million pounds after the award angered Britons bearing the brunt of government austerity measures.

-Last week the Luton, southern England-based airline defied the gloom surrounding global airlines by posting strong growth in quarterly revenue, helped by an uplift in the number of business travelers flying with it.
+Last week the Luton, southern England-based airline defied the gloom surrounding global airlines by posting strong growth in quarterly revenue, helped by an uplift in the number of business travellers flying with it.

-Shares in easyJet, which have risen 17 percent in the last month, were 0.5 percent lower at 453.95 pence by 3:07 a.m.
-ET, valuing the company at around 1.9 billion pounds.
+Shares in easyJet, which have risen 17 percent in the last month, were 0.5 percent lower at 453.95 pence by 8:07 a.m., valuing the company at around 1.9 billion pounds.

 (Editing by Erica Billingham)